kevin-ai-04/TrackLearn/README.md

 ## Notes

 - This project supports guest catalog browsing and signed-in course libraries
+- `/` is the public landing page, while `/home` is the study dashboard
+- `/explore` is the public catalog; `/library` is the signed-in user's selected course space
+- Offline Support stores downloaded course snapshots on the current device and serves them through `/offline`
 - Public content can come from MongoDB or from the local `data/subjects` fallback
 - The current login flow includes role selection for evaluation and testing purposes